Britain's Boris Johnson orders new national lockdown until mid-February | DW | 04.01.2021

 Facing worsening coronavirus data, British Prime Minister Boris Johnson has declared a lockdown for England until mid-February.
 Schools will switch mostly to remote tuition.

-British Prime Minister Boris Johnson on Monday announced a new lockdown for England's 56 million residents to combat a fast-spreading new version of the coronavirus.
+UK Prime Minister Boris Johnson on Monday announced a new lockdown for England's 56 million residents to combat a fast-spreading new variant of the coronavirus.

 As part of the measures, which are to last until mid-February, primary and secondary schools will be closed from Wednesday, he said during a televised broadcast.
 People will only be allowed to leave their homes to shop for essentials, exercise, medical reasons or to go to work.